 How to keep points alive

 Hyatt points expire after 24 months of inactivity.
-In order to reset the clock, you simply need to earn points or redeem them.
+To reset the clock, you simply need to earn or redeem points.

 Credit cards